jnasholm/mvc-pwm/README.md

 - Outdoor temperature sensor is either an analog [NTC](https://en.wikipedia.org/wiki/Thermistor) or a digital [DS18B20](https://www.energibutiken.se/sv/dallas-1-wire-givare/24-dallas-1-wire-pro-utegivare-02002.html).
 - Integration with [Home Assistant](https://www.home-assistant.io/) is recommended.
 Sensor data and configuration parameters can be imported to operate the controller.

+> [!TIP]
-In case the floor heating controller needs the same upgrade: [ESP32 SSR Floor Heating Controller](https://github.com/jnasholm/fhc-pwm)
+> In case the floor heating controller needs the same upgrade: [ESP32 SSR Floor Heating Controller](https://github.com/jnasholm/fhc-pwm)

 > [!NOTE]
 > The controller hardware is theoretically capable of operating 110-230 VAC mixing valve actuators.
 This will however not be tested in the project.